Universal relation between dipole polarizability of finite nuclei and neutron-star compactness: Results and discussion

 Figure~\ref{fig:RL} displays $R_{1.4}$ as a function of the symmetry energy slope $L$ for the full set of EOSs.
 As mentioned in Sec.~\ref{sec:methodology}, we also denote the high-degree correlation of $R_{1.4}$ and $L$, expressed as

 In addition, we overlay the $\alpha_D-$informed constraints, CNSP-4 and CNSP-10 from Eqs.~\eqref{eq:RL_limit_cnsp4} and~\eqref{eq:RL_limit_cnsp10}, respectively.
 As these bands serve as a consistency criterion for neutron stars, their intersection with Eq.~\eqref{eq:radius_L} defines the corresponding bounds on both $R_{1.4}$ and $L$, shown in Table~\ref{tab:table4}.
+The results indicate that CNSP-4 and CNSP-10 constraint bands confine the allowed region in $R_{1.4}$--$L$ plane to a relatively narrow domain compared to the broad distribution spanned by the full set of EOSs.
+This underscores the ability of the proposed framework to significantly reduce the viable parameter space, effectively isolating a subset of EOSs consistent with dipole polarizability constraints.
+Notably, this constrained region remains compatible with current observational bounds on neutron-star radii, further reinforcing the robustness and physical relevance of the correlation~\cite{Choudhury_2024,Capano-2020,doi:10.1126/science.abb4317}.

 The two constraint bands reflect not only the experimental uncertainties but also the differing physical implications associated with each nuclear set.
 The CNSP-4 set, which relies exclusively on measured dipole strength distributions, favors moderately larger radii and symmetry energy slopes.
 In contrast, the CNSP-10 set, influenced by the model-dependent treatment of high-energy dipole strength in the Sn isotopes, leads to systematically smaller values of $R_{1.4}$ and $L$.
 This distinction highlights the sensitivity of neutron star constraints to the details of the nuclear dipole response and indicates that future high-precision measurements of $\alpha_D$, particularly in medium and heavy nuclei, will play an important role in further reducing the associated uncertainties.